Picls2/emperical-formula-calculator/README.md

 # hydration-calculator
-A calculator to fgure out hydrate weight
+A calculator to figure out hydrate weight